Pinterest · Value Expression · Q4 2022 to Q2 2025

 Q3 2024 to Q2 2025

 Advertisers read bid adjustments as spend guarantees; auction dynamics make spend unpredictable.
-Expectation setting was the hard part.

-Warning states catch extreme settings; advanced controls stay available but not foregrounded.
+Advanced controls stay available but not foregrounded.

 Account-level value rules interface.